Danny Cullen

 Danny Cullen (born 1987/8) is a hurler.
 He plays for Setanta, the Donegal county team and the Ireland national team.

-He has won three Nicky Rackard Cups and represented Ireland against Scotland in the Shinty-Hurling International Series.
+He has won three Nicky Rackard Cups and represented (and captained) Ireland against Scotland in the Shinty-Hurling International Series.

 Playing career

-Club and college
+Club

 Cullen's grandfather, Danny Snr, was a founder of Setanta in 1979.
 He (the grandson) won a Donegal Senior Hurling Championship in 2017.
 Setanta followed this with an Ulster Junior Club Hurling Championship, also in 2017.
 He won another Donegal SHC in 2019, scoring 0–1 in the final.

+He played on the Setanta team that won the 2022 Ulster Junior Club Hurling Championship.

+He played on the Setanta team that won the 2023 Ulster Intermediate Club Hurling Championship, thus becoming the first team from Donegal to win the competition, and scored 0–1 in the final.

 Cullen has coached under-age teams for his club.